Diarrhea in dogs: What gives dogs diarrhea and when to call the vet

 (Image credit: Getty Images)

 At some point, every pet parent deals with a dreaded case of diarrhea in dogs.
 While there are many causes of doggy diarrhea, some are more serious than others.
 Diarrhea can be transient and may resolve on its own.
-However, some cases of diarrhea may need treatment by a veterinarian.
+However, some cases of diarrhea may need treatment by a vet.
 This article will discuss the many causes of diarrhea and help you determine when to seek professional care.

 What is diarrhea in dogs?